 "She had bought many slaves, but none like Beauty Beast.
 From the moment she saw him--smooth, golden, powerful--she knew she had to own him...
 This rich, sensual novel of a woman's forbidden love for a magnificent young slave brings to violent life the passion, the decadence, the savagery of the Old South."

-I bought this 1970 Bantam copy of Dave Wallis' anti-establishment cult classic novel, Only Lovers Left Alive, in a used bookstore knowing full well that it was the work of Roger Kastel and not James Bama, of whom it has been mistakenly attributed to by several paperback collectors.
-Of course Kastel studied under Bama as he came up the ranks, and both men were guided professionally by Bantam's astute art director Len Leone, so it was only natural that Roger would produce book covers that mirrored that provenance.
+I bought this 1970 Bantam copy of Dave Wallis' anti-establishment cult classic novel, Only Lovers Left Alive, in a used bookstore knowing full well that it was the work of Roger Kastel and not James Bama, with whom it has been mistakenly attributed to by several paperback collectors.
+Kastel actually studied under Bama as he learned the book cover business, and both men were guided professionally by Bantam's astute art director Len Leone, so it was only natural that Roger would produce covers that mirrored that provenance.

 "It was all over.
 The phony society their parents created stood in ruins.
 They were free to start again, to make a brave new world."

-During the Seventies, Kastel painted several horror covers for Bantam Books, including this mood-inducing one for 50 Great Horror Stories, a mammoth 499 page anthology edited by John Canning.
+During the Seventies, Kastel painted several horror covers for Bantam, including this mood-inducing hangman for 50 Great Horror Stories, a mammoth 499 page anthology edited by John Canning.
 It was published in April of 1976.

 "Here is a powerful collection of tales of witches, weirds, vengeful spirits, sudden victims, and an endless parade of scarifying things-that-go-bump-in-the-night!
 Tales of dread and danger from our own world... and beyond!"